Rockdale County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, the Georgia DDS will likely suspend your license.
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended under Georgia law.

-• Temporary Permit: You likely received a temporary driving permit at the time of your arrest.
-This permit is typically valid until your ALR hearing or until the date your suspension begins, whichever comes first.
+• Temporary Permit: You may be issued a temporary driving permit at the time of your arrest, valid until your ALR hearing or the start of your suspension.

 If You Refused Testing